Nifty to open on flat to positive note led by strong Asian cues: ICICIdirect

 Nifty

-On the back of rising geo-political tension and more countries commenting on and condemning the nuclear test by North Korea, all Asian markets started the day on a dismal note.
-As the Nifty continued to find support near 9900, the index failed to grasp strength and ended with a loss of 36 points.
+The Nifty continued its consolidation below its highest Call base of 10000.
+Among Puts, strikes below 9900 have almost equal open interest.
+Thus, a move below 9850 may bring fresh weakness in the index in coming sessions.
+Despite ongoing consolidation, volatility is still on the higher side.

-Nifty futures settled at a premium of 19 points with PCR OI at 1.31 levels.
-The highest Put base is at the 9700 strike with 46 lakh shares while the highest Call base is at the 10000 strike with 43 lakh shares.
+A move above 14 for India VIX will raise concerns in coming sessions.
+Nifty futures settled at a premium of 25 points compared to 19 points in the last session.
+The highest Put base is at the 9700 strike with 50 lakh shares while the highest Call base is at the 10000 strike with 47 lakh shares.

 Nifty Bank

+Despite weekly settlement, volatility was on the lower side in the banking index.
+PSU stocks remained under pressure and kept upsides in check.
+For the coming week, major Put base is still placed at 24200, which is likely to act as an important support in the near term.
+Only a move below these levels may extend declines in banking space once again.Index Outlook

 Nifty Future: The Nifty is likely to open flat to positive on the back of strong Asian cues.
-Buy Nifty in the range of 9930-9940 for target of 9990, stop loss: 9908.
+Buy Nifty in range of 9930-9940 for target of 9982, stop loss: 9908.

+Bank Nifty Future: Despite weekly settlement, volatility was on the lower side in the banking index.
+PSU stocks remained under pressure and kept upsides in check.
+For the coming week, major Put base is still placed at 24200, which is likely to act as an important support in the near term.